sdn-ixp/iSDX/examples/test-ms/README.md

     [  3]  0.0- 2.0 sec  1.53 GBytes  6.59 Gbits/sec

-In case the `iperf` connection is not successful, you should see the message, `connect failed: Connection refused.`
+In case the `iperf` connection is not successful, you should see the message, `connect failed: Connection refused.` Notice that here each iperf tests one of the participants' policies.
+The iperf has always the same destination ip, but reaches different hosts (b1, c1, c2) due to the more specific SDN policies.

 ## Cleanup
 In the `pctrl` directory, run the `clean` script.